Eritrea accused of starting offensive on Ethiopia's Tigray

 Associated Press

-KAMPALA, Uganda (AP) — A spokesman for Tigrayan authorities said Tuesday that Eritrea has launched a full-scale offensive along the country’s border with northern Ethiopia in what appears to be an escalation of last month’s renewal of fighting.
+KAMPALA, Uganda (AP) — Eritrea on Tuesday launched a full-scale offensive along the country’s border with northern Ethiopia in what appeared to be an escalation of last month’s renewal of fighting against Tigray forces.
+Tigrayan authorities in turn told their people to get ready for war.

-The Eritreans are fighting alongside Ethiopian federal forces, including commando units, as well as allied militia, said Getachew Reda.
+The Eritreans are fighting alongside Ethiopian federal forces, including commando units, as well as allied militia, according to Tigray spokesman Getachew Reda.

 “Eritrea is deploying its entire army as well as reservists.
-Our forces are heroically defending their positions,” he said on Twitter.
+Our forces are heroically defending their positions,” he tweeted.

+Later Tuesday, Tigrayan authorities, in a statement citing the region’s “existential challenge,” asked their people to make themselves ”fully available for the all-round war we are waging to spoil our enemies’ dreams and aspirations once and for all.”

+A humanitarian worker in the northern Ethiopian town of Adigrat told The Associated Press that Eritrean forces were shelling the surrounding areas.
+The worker spoke on the condition of anonymity because of safety fears.

 Britain and Canada issued travel advisories last week telling their citizens in Eritrea to be vigilant after authorities there called up citizens to report for military duty.